-Each school day at Holy Trinity Catholic Schools begins with morning prayer.
-The school day ends with closing prayer.
 Holy Trinity School offers an aftercare program until 5:30 PM on full days of school for those who apply and are accepted into the program.
+Parents needing part-time aftercare need to email or call the Director of Student Services to make a request for care with a minimum of 24 hours notice.
+Requests for part-time aftercare are not a guarantee of service.
+Parents will be notified if space is available for the date requested.
 Spaces are limited and drop in care is not allowed.